Medically reviewed by Drugs.com. Last updated on March 18, 2021.

 In adults, on average, one International Unit (IU) of BeneFIX per kilogram of body weight increased the circulating activity of factor IX by 0.8 ± 0.2 IU/dL (range 0.4 to 1.2 IU/dL).
 Use the following formula to estimate the dose with 0.8 IU/dL average increase of factor IX per IU/kg body weight administered:

-Dosing Guide for Control and Prevention of Bleeding Episodes and Peri-operative Management
+Dosing for On-demand Treatment and Control of Bleeding Episodes and Perioperative Management

 |Adapted from: Roberts and Eberst1|